giraffe-fsharp/Giraffe/DOCUMENTATION.md

 Giraffe exposes a separate error handling middleware which can be used to configure a functional error handler, which can react to any unhandled exception of the entire ASP.NET Core web application.

-The Giraffe `ErrorHandler` function accepts an `Exception` object and a default `ILogger` and returns a `HttpHandler` function:
+The Giraffe `ErrorHandler` function accepts an `Exception` object and a default `ILogger` and returns an `HttpHandler` function:

 ```fsharp
 type ErrorHandler = exn -> ILogger -> HttpHandler
 ```

-Because the Giraffe `ErrorHandler` returns a `HttpHandler` function it is possible to create anything from a simple error handling function to a complex error handling application.
+Because the Giraffe `ErrorHandler` returns an `HttpHandler` function it is possible to create anything from a simple error handling function to a complex error handling application.

 #### Simple ErrorHandler example

-This simple `errorHandler` function writes the entire `Exception` object to the logs, clears the response object and returns a HTTP 500 server error response:
+This simple `errorHandler` function writes the entire `Exception` object to the logs, clears the response object and returns an HTTP 500 server error response:

 ```fsharp
 let errorHandler (ex : Exception) (logger : ILogger) =